J. D. Salinger: Early life

 Salinger's Valley Forge 201 file says he was a "mediocre" student, and his recorded IQ between 111 and 115 was slightly above average.
 He graduated in 1936.
 Salinger started his freshman year at New York University in 1936.
-He considered studying special education but dropped out the following spring.
-That fall, his father urged him to learn about the meat-importing business, and he went to work at a company in Vienna and Bydgoszcz, Poland.
-Surprisingly, Salinger went willingly, but he was so disgusted by the slaughterhouses that he firmly decided to embark on a different career.
-His disgust for the meat business and rejection of his father likely influenced his vegetarianism as an adult.
-He left Austria one month before it was annexed by Nazi Germany on March 12, 1938.
+He considered studying special education but dropped out the following year.
+His father urged him to learn about the meat-importing business, and he went to work at a company in Vienna and Bydgoszcz, Poland.
+Salinger was disgusted by the slaughterhouses and decided to pursue a different career.
+This disgust and his rejection of his father likely influenced his vegetarianism as an adult.

-In the fall of 1938, Salinger attended Ursinus College in Collegeville, Pennsylvania, and wrote a column called "skipped diploma," which included movie reviews.
+In late 1938, Salinger attended Ursinus College in Collegeville, Pennsylvania, and wrote a column called "skipped diploma", which included movie reviews.
 He dropped out after one semester.
 In 1939, Salinger attended the Columbia University School of General Studies in Manhattan, where he took a writing class taught by Whit Burnett, longtime editor of Story magazine.
 According to Burnett, Salinger did not distinguish himself until a few weeks before the end of the second semester, at which point "he suddenly came to life" and completed three stories.
 Burnett told Salinger that his stories were skillful and accomplished, accepting "The Young Folks," a vignette about several aimless youths, for publication in Story.
 Salinger's debut short story was published in the magazine's March–April 1940 issue.
 Burnett became Salinger's mentor, and they corresponded for several years.

 World War II

 In 1942, Salinger started dating Oona O'Neill, daughter of the playwright Eugene O'Neill.
-Despite finding her immeasurably self-absorbed (he confided to a friend that "Little Oona's hopelessly in love with little Oona"), he called her often and wrote her long letters.
+Despite finding her self-absorbed (he confided to a friend that "Little Oona's hopelessly in love with little Oona"), he called her often and wrote her long letters.
 Their relationship ended when Oona began seeing Charlie Chaplin, whom she eventually married.
 In late 1941, Salinger briefly worked on a Caribbean cruise ship, serving as an activity director and possibly a performer.

+Between 1941 and 1943, Salinger sent nine letters and postcards to Marjorie Sheard, an aspiring Canadian writer, including one in which he mentions his first Holden Caulfield story.
+The Morgan Library & Museum acquired the letters in 2013 and displayed them in an exhibit, "'Lose not heart': J. D. Salinger's Letters to an Aspiring Writer".